Kopixx/Project-1/README.md

 - The Number of Parking Spot attached to a property
 - The Year that the Property was built
 - The Date of Property Sale
-- Real Estate Agency of sale
+- Real Estate Agency/Agent used for sale
 - Location (Longitude, Latitude, Suburb, Distance from CBD)

 The project addresses these influence via hypothesis testing, correlational relationships, linear regression models, geographical analysis, density and frequency observation and analysis for real estate agencies, and a real estate agencies performance sales performance and listing volume.